thomaskioko/blog/content/posts/declarative_auth_ktor_plugin_kmp.md

     }
 }
 ```

-One thing worth noting: `onRequest` hooks can inspect and modify requests, but they can't return synthetic responses.
-You *can* use `return@onRequest` to exit the hook early, but that just skips the rest of the hook — the request still goes out to the network.
-To actually prevent the request from being sent, you need to throw.
-That's why the plugin uses an exception.
-But we don't want that exception leaking across layers, so the goal is to catch it as close to the throw site as possible and convert it into something the rest of the app already understands.
+Ktor's `onRequest` hooks cannot return synthetic responses.
+Preventing a request requires throwing an exception.
+I catch this exception at the network boundary to convert it into a standard response type.

-## Handling Network Exceptions
+## Exception handling at the network boundary

-The `safeRequest` extension from the [earlier post](/posts/intercepting_network_requests/) wraps all Ktor exceptions into `ApiResponse` variants.
-It's the natural boundary between what Ktor throws and what the rest of the app works with.
-So that's where we catch `AuthenticationException` and convert it into `ApiResponse.Unauthenticated`:
+The `safeRequest` extension wraps Ktor exceptions into `ApiResponse` variants.
+I catch `AuthenticationException` and convert it to `ApiResponse.Unauthenticated`:

 ```kotlin
 suspend inline fun <reified T> HttpClient.safeRequest(